 (2) testing positive on a drug screen for a non-prescribed drug or illicit substance;

-(5) failure to make available to another health care professional any client information;
+(5) failure to make client information available to another health care professional;

 (6) practicing or offering to practice beyond the scope permitted by law;

 (7) accepting and performing professional responsibilities that the licensee knows or has reason to know that he or she is not competent to perform;